 *Have quiet time to meditate, read and pray.

-*Seek to experience the true spirit of Christmas.
+*Seek to experience a more meaningful Christmas.

-*Eat well and get plenty of rest.
+*Eat well and get plenty of good sleep.

-*Experience peace, comfort and joy.
+*Experience peace, gratitude and joy.

 I’d love to hear your thoughts about how you celebrate the holidays in a meaningful way.
+Drop a comment below!

 P.S.
 Grateful thanks to Nina Matthews Photography for the wonderful Hope photo, and to Michael Gill for the crazy Christmas light photo.